BenjaminGWilson/BreastedBoobilly/README.md

 a body part then the program records that against the pronoun.

-Once a full count is complete the program does some basic analysis of the numbers and then presents graphed summaries of it's findings.
+Once a full count is complete the program does some basic analysis of the numbers and then presents summaries of it's findings.

 The user has the option to export all data to a database, allowing in depth and intertextual analysis via SQL.